tiluckdave/Web3Lance/README.md

 Follow these steps to set up the project locally:

 1. Clone the repository: `git clone <repository-url>`
 2. Change into the project directory
 3. Install dependencies: `yarn`

 <h2>Setting Up Contract🛠️</h2>

 1. `cd contract`
 2. Install dependencies: `yarn`
-3. Compile and deploy the contract: `npx hardhat run scripts/deploy.js --network localhost`
+3. Compile and deploy the contract: `npx hardhat run scripts/deploy.js --network amoy`
 4. Change the contract address in `CONTRACT ADDRESS` in `components/ConnectProvider.js` to the address of the deployed contract.

 <h2>Usage 🚀</h2>